Rob McCord: Career

 From 1994 through 1998 McCord was a senior executive at Safeguard Scientifics.
 McCord founded and from 1998 to 2007 ran the Eastern Technology Council.
 McCord was elected the Treasurer of Pennsylvania in 2008.
 He, his wife, and their sons Jackson and Grant lived in Bryn Mawr.

-In 2014, McCord ran for Governor of Pennsylvania in the Democrat primary.
-He finished third in the May 20 primary, however, behind nominee Tom Wolf and U.S. Representative Allyson Schwartz.
+In 2014, McCord ran for Governor of Pennsylvania in the Democratic primary.
+He finished third in the May 20 primary, behind nominee Tom Wolf and U.S. Representative Allyson Schwartz.

 Federal trial and conviction

 On January 29, 2015, McCord announced his resignation, effective February 12.
 The next day, he announced his resignation effective immediately and said he intended to plead guilty to federal charges of extortion relating to campaign fundraising.
 On February 2, 2015, McCord was formally charged, and on February 17, 2015, he pled guilty to two counts of extortion.
 After being made aware that he was being investigated but before he resigned, McCord cooperated as an informant on political donors.
 McCord's case was delayed after he pled guilty, possibly to assess the usefulness of his cooperation.

 On August 28, 2018, McCord was sentenced to 30 months in prison by Judge John E. Jones III.